tanguyguillo/blog/README.md

 ## how to test

-You can see a onLine version to this URL (web site in french):
+You can see an onLine version to this URL (web site in french):

 <https://blog.omegawebprod.com/>